• Effekt Logo Effekt Library

 • readIf (e: Char): Unit / {Scan[Char], stop}

-• Read the next character if it is the given one and return true in this case.
+• Read the next character if it is the given one.

 • skipIf (e: Char): Unit / {Scan[Char], stop}